rspec/rspec-rails/CONTRIBUTING.md

 These issues are ones that have been labelled by the maintainers that we believe do not currently have enough information to be reproduced the RSpec team.
-While not directly counted by the GitHub contribution graph, we consider helping us to reproduced the issue with a repro case as an extremely meaningful contribution.
+While not directly counted by the GitHub contribution graph, we consider helping us to reproduce the issue with a repro case as an extremely meaningful contribution.

 ### `Has reproduction case` issues